niklassandhu/ids-evaluation-framework/README.md

 If you find any bugs, bad patterns, performance issues, etc. do not hesitate to open an issue. <br>
 Any new features which should be part of the evaluation has to be underlined by peer-reviewed publications.
 This counts for new examples as well.
 All examples are reproduced publications except baseline models. <br>
+If you want to write a publication for a new feature, fork this project and we will merge the pull request after acceptance.

 ## License